keidsiri/capstoneProject-planing/README.md

 * 1.30 - 2.30  : Planing the capstone proposal
 * 2.30 4.30 : Watch the tutorial of Instagram clone ( very long one )

+#### Friday 2/25/2022
+* 8.30 : Study on React with Authentication and Authorization.